News

 About Lucie

-Sparkling 24-year-old rising star Lucie Horsch is a passionate and charismatic advocate of her instrument.
-First revealed as a recorder Wunderkind, become a stylish baroque virtuoso, Lucie is a smart and innovative musician bringing her curiosity into approaching multiple musical genres and developing new repertoire with the same incredible talent.
+Sparkling rising star Lucie Horsch is a passionate and charismatic advocate of her instrument.
+First revealed as a recorder Wunderkind before emerging as a stylish Baroque virtuoso, Lucie is a smart and innovative musician who brings her curiosity into approaching multiple musical genres and developing new repertoire all with the same incredible talent.

 Lucie is an exclusive Decca Classics artist.
-Her debut CD featuring concertos and other works by Vivaldi received the 2017 Edison Klassiek Award.
-Her second album Baroque Journey, recorded with the Academy of Ancient Music and Thomas Dunford, featuring works by Sammartini, Bach, Marin Marais and Händel among others reached the No. 1 in the UK Classical Charts and was awarded the prestigious OPUS KLASSIK prize in Germany in 2019.
-In her third album “Origins” released in September 2022, Lucie explores folk-inspired and traditional music from all over the world with dazzling arrangements of works by 20th century modernists from Bartok, Debussy and Stravinsky to Piazzolla, Isang Yun and Charlie Parker together with traditional tunes from the four corners of the world with a stunning team of guest artists.
-In 2023, Origins was awarded the Edison Klassiek Audience Prize.
+Her debut album Vivaldi, featuring concertos and other works by Vivaldi, received the 2017 Edison Klassiek Award.
+Her second album Baroque Journey, recorded with the Academy of Ancient Music and Thomas Dunford, featuring works by Sammartini, J.S.
+Bach, Marin Marais and Händel among others reached No. 1 in the UK Classical Charts and was awarded the prestigious Opus Klassik prize in Germany in 2019.
+In her third album Origins, released in September 2022, Lucie explored folk-inspired and traditional music from all over the world with dazzling arrangements of works by […]

 “With Lucie one sees a rare unity between musician and instrument.
 In her hands, the recorder is not just a musical instrument, but an extension of her personality.”